 Take care of yourself.
 Exercise, rest, eat healthy foods, make time for “down-time” as well as study.
 Think through decisions about alcohol, tobacco, drugs, and sexual behavior.
 Whatever your choices, you can be sure to find others who share your values.
-If you need more information or someone to talk to, consider the staff at the UMW Health Center, Residence Life, or Counseling and Psychological Services (CAPS).
+If you need more information or someone to talk to, consider the staff at the UMW Health Center, Residence Life, or The Talley Center for Counseling Services.

 • Stay in touch.